Larry Foust: Fort Wayne Pistons

 Along with being an All-Star game starter for the first time in 1954-55, Foust was named first-team All-NBA.
 During the regular season, Foust averaged a team-high 10 rebounds per game, to go along with 17 points per game.
 He led the NBA in field goal percentage with 48.7%, a career peak.

 Coach Paul Birch resigned after the 1953-54 season, and Pistons' owner Fred Zollner hired 7-year NBA referee Charley Eckman as head coach for the 1954-55 team.
 Eckman had no professional coaching experience, but led the Pistons to their best record in team history (43–29) and the 1955 NBA finals behind the all-star play of Foust, George Yardley and Andy Phillip.
 Foust averaged 15.3 points per game against the Lakers in winning the Western division finals; and team highs of 15.9 points and 9.3 rebounds per game, to go along with 2.3 assists, in a seven-game NBA finals loss to the Syracuse Nationals.
 Although Foust scored a game-high 24 points in the decisive Game 7, the Pistons lost 92–91.

 Foust was once again an All-Star game starter in 1955-56 (along with teammates Hutchins and Yardley), on a team that reached the NBA finals for a second consecutive year under Eckman.
 He averaged 16.2 points and nine rebounds per game during the regular season.
 He averaged 14.2 points in the five game Western division finals win over the Hawks; and 19.4 points, 13 rebounds and 1.8 assists per game in a five-game 1956 NBA finals loss to the Philadelphia Warriors.

 The following season (1956-57), Foust was injured and played his fewest games (61) and minutes per game (25.1) as a Piston, though he still averaged 12.4 points and 9.1 rebounds per game.
 It was his first professional season not making the Western division All-Star team.
 After the season, Foust was traded to the Minneapolis Lakers for center Walter Dukes.

 Over his seven years with the Pistons, Foust averaged a double-double in points (15.0) and rebounds (10.9).
+Foust had four of the nine 1,000 point seasons by a Pistons player up to that point.